- Larger standard and available touchscreens

 What kind of vehicle is the 2021 Hyundai Santa Fe?
 What does it compare to?

 The 2021 Hyundai Santa Fe is a mid-size crossover SUV featuring more potent gas engines, new hybrid and plug-in hybrid models, and a snazzy top Calligraphy trim.
 Larger than the Tucson compact crossover but smaller than the Palisade three-row crossover, the Santa Fe competes against other mid-size crossovers such as the Honda Passport, Chevy Blazer, Nissan Murano, Kia Sorento, and Jeep Grand Cherokee.

 Is the 2021 Hyundai Santa Fe a good SUV?

-We won’t know until we test it, but the 2020 Santa Fe ranks above most of the competition with a high TCC Rating of 7.0 out of 10.
-That rating should increase for 2021 with new powertrains, more standard features, more available features, and better tech.
+We rank the latest Santa Fe above most of the competition with a TCC Rating of 6.8 out of 10.
+That rating should increase as crash-tests scores are reported.
 (Read more about how we rate cars.)